lilling/razor-reports/README.md

 # razor-reports

-in order to run it you have to have user-date file where the index.js is located.
+in order to run it you have to have user-data file where the index.js is located.

 ## user-data file structure: